OlgerCA/datasciencecoursera/CodeBook.md

 ## About the Data

-1. The data contained in the generated data set ("tidy_data_set.txt") is the result of a series of processing steps that were applied to the original raw data set.
+1. The data contained in the generated data set ("tidy_data_set.txt") is the result of a series of processing steps that were applied to the raw data set.
 See "Processing Steps" section below.
 2. The raw data from which this tidy data set derives from, was a data set used in a classification study.
 The predicting/features variables were the result of applying certain functions to raw signals produced by the gyroscope and the accelerometer of a Samsung Galaxy S Phone.
 The predicted variable was the physical activity (running, walking, ...) that the subjects were performing at the time the signals were measured.
 3. Such data set contains one observation for each subject_id/activity pair.
 There were 30 subjects and 6 activities, so the total number of rows is 30 x 6 = 180 observations.
 4. In addition to the subject_id/activity values, each observation contain 66 summarizing variables.
-Each one of those variables represents the average value of certain features that were contained in the raw data.
+Each one of those variables represents the average value of a certain feature that was included in the raw data.
 Such features were the result of applying a mean()/std() function to other measurements involved in the original study.

 ## Processing Steps

 The processing steps that were applied to the raw data set can be summarized as follows:

 1. Merge the "train" and "test" original data sets into an unified data set (CI HAR Dataset/train/X_train.txt and UCI HAR Dataset/test/X_test.txt).
-2. The features names contained in "UCI HAR Dataset/features.txt" were used to properly label the variables of the merged data.
+2. The feature names contained in "UCI HAR Dataset/features.txt" were used to properly label the variables of the merged data.
+These labels were not altered, as they provide enough representative names already.
 3. Only the columns that applied the mean() or std() functions to a measurement were conserved.
 Everything else was removed.
 4. The activity ids were added to each correspoding record in the merged set.
 These were taken from "UCI HAR Dataset/train/y_train.txt" and "UCI HAR Dataset/test/y_test.txt".
 5. The subject ids were added to each correspoding record in the merged set.
 These were taken from "UCI HAR Dataset/train/subject_train.txt" and "UCI HAR Dataset/test/subject_test.txt".
 6. The activity ids were replaced with the corresponding names according to "UCI HAR Dataset/activity_labels.txt".
 7. Data was grouped by activity_name/subject_id pair and all the variables aggregated using the mean() function.
 Variables names were updated to reflect this aggregation.
 At this point we have the described tidy data set.

 The provided R script "run_analysis.R" can be used to reproduce the 7 previously described steps.
+More comments detailing the process can be found at the source code.

 ## Variables